-This is a fortress that the Habsburgs built in 1854 and was an important strategic point for control over and defence of Budapest.
+Built in 1854, this fortress was an important strategic point for control over and defence of Budapest.
 Today it’s an awesome spot to check out and offers an amazing panorama over both sides of the city.

 To get to the top you will have to hike up a few paths or walk up quite a few stairs.
 The view from the top is definitely worth it.

 There is a small market once you reach the top.
 Here you will be able to find many different locals selling a variety of handmade goods, clothing and other small trinkets and souvenirs.
 Try to make it here right before sunset for a romantic look out over the beautiful Hungarian capital.

 Reflect at the Shoes on the Danube River Bank